-The Athens-Limestone County Public Library is the result of a joint project of the City of Athens and Limestone County.
-The ALCPL is located in property owned by the City and County.
-The City and County have agreed that the ALCPL will provide library services for the citizens of the City of Athens and Limestone County, and the Athens Library Board is obligated to operate the ALCPL for that purpose.
+The Athens-Limestone County Public Library is a joint project of the City of Athens and Limestone County.
+The ALCPL is located on property owned by the City and County.
+The City and County have agreed that the ALCPL will provide library services for the citizens of the City of Athens and Limestone County.
 Both the City of Athens and Limestone County provide funding to the ALCPL.

-The Athens Library Board consists of 5 members, all of whom are appointed by the Athens City Council.
+The ALCPL is governed by the Joint Library Board of Limestone County and the City of Athens (referred to herein as the "Library Board").
+The Library Board consists of 5 members.
+Three of them are appointed by the Athens City Council, and 2 of them are appointed by the Limestone County Commission.
 The members serve staggered terms of 4 years.
-The City Council fills any vacancies including expired and unexpired terms.
+The City Council and County Commission (whichever is applicable) fill any vacancies, including expired and unexpired terms.
 Members of the Board serve without any compensation.

-The Board of Trustees provides oversight of ALCPL operations.
+The Library Board provides oversight of ALCPL operations.
 Each board member is responsible for ALCPL's objectives and policies and has the responsibility of understanding ALCPL's local programs of library service.
-As appointed representatives of local government, citizens, and ALCPL, each member of the Board of Trustees has the duty of helping secure financial support for the planning and implementation of library programs as well as for securing funding sufficient to meet other library needs such as staffing, operations, and maintenance.
+As appointed representatives of local government, citizens, and ALCPL, each member of the Library Board has the duty of helping secure financial support for the planning and implementation of library programs as well as for securing funding sufficient to meet other library needs such as staffing, operations, and maintenance.